Duchess Dugu: Life

 She was born between 536 and 544, the years her eldest sister and the younger (seventh) sister Dugu Qieluo were born, respectively.
 When her husband Li Bing died in 572, their six-year-old son Li Yuan inherited his title of Duke of Tang.

 Duchess Dowager Dugu suffered from poor health in her later life, and her daughter-in-law Duchess Dou assisted her in managing household affairs.
 According to official history, Dowager Dugu was once extremely sick and due to her reckless personality, several of her daughters-in-law refused to assist her (probably because their husbands were not her biological sons).
 Only Duchess Dou cared for her, and Dowager Dugu recovered after a month.
 Dowager Dugu was grateful and favored Duchess Dou.

 She died before the Tang dynasty was founded in 618.
 Although Li Bing had many children, only Li Yuan and a daughter, known as Princess Tong'an (同安公主) during the Tang dynasty, were known to be born of Duchess Dugu.

+According to Alphonse Mingana and Edward Harper Parker, Dugu might have been a "Nestorian" Christian.